 MA 0472 Complex Analysis3 Credits

 This graduate-level treatment of complex analysis includes the complex number field and its properties; complex analytic functions and their differences with real functions; the complex integral; Cauchy's Theorem and consequences; and a discussion of the historical development of complex analysis.
+Students should have a solid background in undergraduate mathematics through multivariable calculus and some familiarity with theory in proof in mathematics.
 This is a proof-intensive course.

 MA 0495 Special Topics (Shell)3 Credits

-Mathematical topics not currently among the department's offerings can be offered one-time or to allow a professor the opportunity to "test drive"' a course for the first time.
+Mathematical topics not currently among the department's offerings may be offered once or to allow a professor the opportunity to "test drive" a course for the first time.